christophevg/tinymoose/README.md

 ### Greetings

 Oh, well, so far for the minimalistic approach.
 Let's add the network.
 The hardware I actually talked about before are the motes I designed for my master's thesis: the XT0F-004.
-It extends the previous very basic setup with an XBee ZigBee module (and a few LEDs, reset switch and a light sensor:
+It extends the previous very basic setup with an XBee ZigBee module (and a few LEDs, reset switch and a light sensor):

 <p align="center">
 <img src="media/xt0f-004.jpg" width="724">